 Rising stars, veterans to clash in WHOOP Men’s Wanamaker Mile

-Recent Wanamaker runner-ups and Tokyo Olympians Josh Kerr & Olli Hoare headline top international field
+Recent Wanamaker runner-ups and Tokyo Olympians Josh Kerr & Olli Hoare headline top international field; watch the 114th Millrose Games LIVE on NBC from 2:30-4:30pm EST

 NEW YORK - At the 114th Millrose Games, Tokyo Olympic bronze medalist Josh Kerr of Great Britain and fellow Olympic finalist Olli Hoare of Australia will lead the charge for the WHOOP Men’s Wanamaker Mile, the highly anticipated signature event will take place Saturday, January 29th at The Armory New Balance Track & Field Center.